Indiana Coronavirus Updates

 COLUMBIA CITY, IN

-According to the Indiana State Department of Health, there are 41 new deaths due to the COVID-19 virus.
-These death have been documented between April 2 to April 15 reaching a total of 477 deaths in the state of Indiana.
-There are 611 new positive cases that have been documented between April 13 to April 15 with a total of 9,542 cases total.
-There have been 2,735 new test utilized between March 17 and April 15 with a total of 51,115 people tested.
+According to the Indiana State Department of Health, there are 17 new deaths due to the COVID-19 virus.
+These deaths have been documented between April 11 to April 18 reaching a total of 562 deaths in the state of Indiana.
+There are 577 new positive cases that have been documented between April 17 to April 18 with a total of 11,210 cases.
+There have been 4,284 new tests utilized between March 16 and April 18 with a total of 61,142 people tested.

 https://www.coronavirus.in.gov/?fbclid=IwAR0Pb9zm2zqQhRB4kK5JNdrncztT1jI